nolauren/teaching/yale_introdhgradcourse.md

 Reading and Discussion:

 -   From Debates in Digital Humanities\
-    Alan Liu, Where is cultural criticism in the Digital Humanities.â
+    Alan Liu, Where is cultural criticism in the Digital Humanities.
 -   Postcolonial DH.
 [Read the post and the comments.](http://dhpoco.org/blog/2013/05/10/open-thread-the-digital-humanities-as-a-historical-refuge-from-raceclassgendersexualitydisability/)
 -   Lui, Allen.
 The Meaning of the Digital Humanities.
 PMLA.
 128